 The Israeli Companies Law allows us to create and issue shares having rights different from those attached to our ordinary shares, including shares providing certain preferred rights, distributions or other matters and shares having preemptive rights.
 As of the date of this prospectus, we do not have any authorized or issued shares other than our ordinary shares.
 In the future, if we do create and issue a class of shares other than ordinary shares, such class of shares, depending on the specific rights that may be attached to them, may delay or prevent a takeover or otherwise prevent our shareholders from realizing a potential premium over the market value of their ordinary shares.
 The authorization of a new class of shares will require an amendment to our Articles of Association which requires the prior approval of the holders of a majority of our shares at a general meeting.
-In addition, the rules and regulations of the TASE also limit the terms permitted with respect to a new class of shares of shares not provided in the Israeli Companies Law as described above in "-Voting Rights."
+In addition, the rules and regulations of the TASE also limit the terms permitted with respect to a new class of shares and prohibit any such new class of shares from having voting rights.
+Shareholders voting in such meeting will be subject to the restrictions provided in the Israeli Companies Law as described above in "-Voting Rights."